 and enduring.
 Once you're a member, you're a member for life.

 It is no exaggeration to say that Cap and Skull represents the greatest honor a student associated with Rutgers University can obtain.
-Selection is not based simply upon positions obtained during one’s college career, but by the demonstrations of leadership, academic standing, and character.
+A student must prove themselves in the eyes of not only fellow students, but specifically in the eyes of the reigning leaders of the college.
+Selection is not based simply upon positions obtained during oneís college career, but by the demonstrations of leadership, academic standing, and character.